Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/07-aks-cluster.md

 If you get an error about changes to the configuration, go with the `-reconfigure` flag option.

 ## The Key Vault Add-On
-The AKS Key Vault Add-On is not currently supported for deployment with Terraform.
-Configure that separately on the cluster after it is deployed.

 We start by creating some environment variables.
 The AKS cluster name can be found in the portal or in the variables file.
 The value is aks-<prefix value>.